JosephHauter/AlarmClock-With-GUI/README.md

 # AlarmClockGUI
-Alarm Clock with GUI made in Python
+Alarm Clock with GUI Which also plays a alarm sound when time is up made in Python Used Tkinter for GUI